Moving NS Punctures on Super Spheres: Discussion

-The first step however is presumably to unravel how to implement this smooth gauge slice in the Ramond sector, because it is clearly necessary \cite{SeibergWitten86} to include both NS and R sectors in any handle operator that is meant to exactly incorporate the full implications of a string loop insertion on a super sphere.
-A second step is to understand how to gauge fix the invariance under $\mathrm{OSp}(2,1)$ in a manner that does not depend on the number of vertex operator insertions.
-Once we have reduced a general genus-$\g$ amplitude to a sphere with handle operator insertions, we also recover the underlying symmetries of the super sphere, which in turn need to be fixed (see \cite{ErbinMaldacenaSkliros19,Eberhardt20,EberhardtPal21,AnninosBautistaMuhlmann21,MahajanStanfordYan21,Erler22,AhmadainWall22}).
-Furthermore, how is modular invariance restored when we try to sum over string loops?
+A related future direction is to understand how to gauge fix the invariance under $\mathrm{OSp}(2,1)$ in a manner that does not depend on the number of vertex operator insertions.
+Once we have reduced a general genus-$\g$ amplitude to a sphere with handle operator insertions, we also recover the underlying symmetries of the super sphere, which in turn need to be fixed (see~\cite{AhmadainWall22,AnninosBautistaMuhlmann21,Eberhardt20,EberhardtPal21,ErbinMaldacenaSkliros19,Erler22,MahajanStanfordYan21}).
+Furthermore, if would be interesting to understand how modular invariance is restored when we try to sum over string loops.
 What role might the background symmetries play in this story?
-At a more basic level, the formalism presented here immediately applies to offshell string theory in the BRST formalism (because we have constructed a globally-defined gauge slice), so one can use it to ask various questions where going offshell is important, see e.g.~\cite{AhmadainWall22,AhmadainWall22b}, and in particular when non-primary vertex operators contribute.
-It would also be interesting to apply this formalism to non-trivial backgrounds involving NS-NS fluxes, a simple example being $AdS_3$ (see e.g.~\cite{Eberhardt20} and references therein).
+At a more basic level, the formalism presented here immediately applies to offshell string theory in the BRST formalism (because we have constructed a globally-defined gauge slice), so one can use it to ask various questions where going offshell is important, see e.g., \cite{AhmadainWall22,AhmadainWall22b,Sen15b}, and in particular when non-primary vertex operators contribute (which is why we mentioned the dilaton theorem above).